Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Introduction

 One of the most elusive and difficult issues to deal with in studying the equations of incompressible hydrodynamics is their inherent nonlocality.
 This can be seen intuitively: every part of the fluid should, in some way, affect every other part of the fluid.
 Recall the Euler equations for inviscid and incompressible flow modeling an ideal (frictionless) liquid in the whole space:

-In (1.1)-(1.4), ${ u}(x,t) \in \mathbb{R}^{n}$ is the velocity of the fluid at position $x \in \mathbb{R}^{n}$ and at time $t\in [0,\infty).$ Equation (1.4) says that the initial velocity profile of the fluid is given by $ u_0 .$ Equation (1.3) is an idealized condition which says that the significant movement in the fluid is localized in space.
+In (1.1)-(1.4), ${ u}(x,t) \in \mathbb{R}^{n}$ is the velocity of the fluid at position $x \in \mathbb{R}^{n}$ and at time $t\in [0,\infty).$ Equation (1.4) says that the initial velocity profile of the fluid is given by $ u_0 .$ Equation (1.3) is an idealized condition which says that the fluid is at rest at spatial infinity.
 (1.2) dictates that the fluid be incompressible, which means that if one tracks the evolution of a particular portion of the fluid in time then the volume of that portion cannot change in time.
 Equation (1.1) is just Newton's second law, the momentum equation, which says that the only force acting on the fluid is that of internal pressure.

 One of the most challenging basic problems in the study of fluid equations, is the question of well-posedness for the Euler equations.
-In two dimensions, the global well-posedness question was settled in $C^{k,\alpha},$ spaces with $ k \geq 1, 1>\alpha>0$ by Wolibner \cite{Wolibner33} and H\"older \cite{Hol} in the 1930's.
+In two dimensions, the global well-posedness question was settled in $C^{k,\alpha},$ spaces with $ k \geq 1, 0<\alpha<1$ by Wolibner \cite{Wolibner33} and H\"older \cite{Hol} in the 1930's.
 Note that well-posedness in $C^k$ was left open.
-In three dimensions, it is not known whether the Euler equations are globally well-posed in the class of smooth solutions.
-The only results which exist in this direction are \emph{local} well-posedness results which go back to Lichtenstein \cite{Lich} in the $C^{k,\alpha}$ case and blow-up criteria such as the blow-up criteria of Beale, Kato, and Majda \cite{BKM} and the geometric criteria of Constantin, Fefferman, and Majda \cite{ConstFM} (see \cite{DengHouYu} and the references therein for various improvements on these blow-up criteria).
+In three space dimensions, it is not known whether the Euler equations are globally well-posed in the class of smooth solutions.
+The main results which exist in this direction are \emph{local} well-posedness results which go back to Lichtenstein \cite{Lich} in the $C^{k,\alpha}$ case.
+There is also a literature on blow-up criteria such as the blow-up criteria of Beale, Kato, and Majda \cite{BKM} and the geometric criteria of Constantin, Fefferman, and Majda \cite{ConstFM} (see \cite{DengHouYu} and the references therein for various improvements on these blow-up criteria).
 The criteria of Beale-Kato-Majda states that the growth of the high Sobolev norms of the velocity field is controlled by the growth of the $L^\infty$ norm of the vorticity.
 In particular, they prove:

 which was an improvement on the classical energy estimate: